Camilo Moya

-Camilo Andrés Moya Carreño (born 19 March 1998) is a Chilean professional footballer who currently plays for Chilean Primera División club O'Higgins as a midfielder.
+Camilo Andrés Moya Carreño (born 19 March 1998) is a Chilean professional footballer who currently plays for Chilean Primera División club Unión La Calera as a midfielder.

 Club career

 Moya began playing football in Universidad de Chile's youth system. during his term with Universidad de Chile, he was loaned to Spanish club Getafe B and San Luis de Quillota in 2017 and 2018, respectively.

 In June 2022, he joined O'Higgins after ending his contract with Universidad de Chile.

+Moya signed with Unión La Calera for the 2025 season.

 International career

 Moya played for Chile U17 at the 2015 FIFA U-17 World Cup finals, helping Chile reach the knock-out stage.